 - The shorter the curing time of the resin (e.g. UV resin), the more clearly the colors will be distinguished from each other

 Here, every move is really decisive.
 Even a small change can lead to a completely new result.
-Pouring, dabbing, trickling… everything is allowed and should be tried out.
+Pouring, dabbing, trickling… everything is on the table, so to speak, and should be tried out.